Important Legal Disclaimer

 Option B: All Birmingham

-• Bonus: Two homes, two tenants = less risk
+- Bonus: Two homes and two tenants mean less risk.

 Option C: Mix